marieladataworld/marieladataworld.github.io/README.md

 Arocha, F., Narvaez, M., & Mendoza, J. (2024).
 Review of biological data, spatial distribution of the stocks and ecological connectivity between areas beyond national jurisdiction and the exclusive economic zones in the Western Central Atlantic Fishery Commission region.
 Food & Agriculture Org. [link of access](https://www.fao.org/wecafc/publications/detail/en/c/1708734/)

 Brown, C.A., Pastor, R.U., Sansores, R.S.
 (2004).
 Updating standardized catch rates for yellowfin tuna (Thunnus albacares) in the Gulf of Mexico longline fishery for 1992-2002 based upon observer programs from Mexico and the United States.
 ICCAT, 56(2), 676-685. [link of access](https://www.iccat.int/Documents/CVSP/CV056_2004/n_2/CV056020676.pdf)

+Charef, Aymen.
+(2018).
+Review of data collection of fisheries statistics in the Republic of Trinidad and Tobago.
+Report of Mission, 30 June to 9 July 2018 under Project GCP/INT/228/JPN “Improved fisheries management for sustainable use of marine living resources in the face of changing systems” and Project GCP/SLC/202/SCF “Climate Change Adaptation in the Eastern Caribbean Fisheries Sector- CC4FISH”.
+FAO.
+29p.

 Gentner, B. (2016).
 The value of billfish resources to both commercial and recreational sectors in the Caribbean.
 FAO Fisheries and Aquaculture Circular, (C1125), I.  [link of access](https://www.proquest.com/docview/1844303193?pq-origsite=gscholar&fromopenview=true&sourcetype=Scholarly%20Journals)